Coevolutionary Dynamics of Actions and Opinions in Social Networks: Convergence Analysis

 Next, we provide an explicit lower bound on the increase in the potential function if an agent that activates changes action according to the coevolutionary dynamics in Eqs.~(\ref{eq:xUpdate}) and (\ref{eq:yUpdate}).
 Its proof is reported in Appendix~\ref{app:Lemma1}

-\begin{cor} Consider the coevolutionary model on the two-layer network $\gG$ in which individuals update their actions and opinions according to \eqref{eq:xUpdate} and \eqref{eq:yUpdate}, respectively.
+\begin{cor} Consider the coevolutionary model on the two-layer network $\mathcal{G}$ in which individuals update their actions and opinions according to \eqref{eq:xUpdate} and \eqref{eq:yUpdate}, respectively.
 Suppose that Assumption~\ref{as:uniform} holds.
-If agent $i\in \mathcal{V}$ is active at time $t$, and $x_i(t) \neq x_i(t+1)$, then In this scenario, a complete characterization of the polarized equilibrium can be performed, showing the emergence of a \emph{bipartite consensus} state, in which all the agents in the same partition have the same opinion.
-The proof is in Appendix~\ref{app:bipartite_consensus}.
+If agent $i\in \mathcal{V}$ is active at time $t$, and $x_i(t) \neq x_i(t+1)$, then